ednira/cnets_project/README.md

 ####
     pip install -r requirements.txt

-**3.** Launch jupyter lab using the following command and open the notebook demonstration.ipynb:
+**3.** Launch jupyter lab using the following command and open the notebook demonstration.ipynb, referred to in the previous section:

 ####
     jupyter lab